node-hid/node-hid/README.md

 Platforms we pre-build binaries for:
 - Mac OS X x64: v0.10, v0.12, v4.2.x
 - Windows x64 & x86: v0.10, v0.12, v4.2.x
-- Linux Debian/Ubuntu x64: v4.2.x
-- Raspberry Pi arm: v4.2.x

 If node-hid doesn't have a pre-built binary for your system, it will attempt to compile locally.
-In which case you'll need the **Compiler tools** mentioned below.
+In which case you'll need the pre-requisites listed in **Compiler tools** mentioned below.

 ## Test it